ishanpranav/rebus/README.md

 - The [hexagonal coordinate system](src/Rebus/HexPoint.cs) and [layout](src/Rebus.Client/Layout.cs) are inspired by and based on [this](https://www.redblobgames.com/grids/hexagons/) article by [Amit Patel](http://www-cs-students.stanford.edu/~amitp/).
 - The implementations of [Dijkstra\'s algorithm](src/Rebus.Server/Searches/DijkstraSearch.cs) and the [A* search algorithm](src/Rebus.Server/Searches/AStarSearch.cs) are based on [this](https://en.wikipedia.org/wiki/A*_search_algorithm) Wikipedia article.
 - The [Roman numeral converter](src/Rebus.Server/NumeralSystems/RomanNumeralSystem.cs) is based on [Humanizer\'s ToRoman(int) function](https://github.com/Humanizr/Humanizer/blob/main/src/Humanizer/RomanNumeralExtensions.cs).
-- The implementation of [Fisher-Yates shuffle](src/Rebus.Server/FisherYatesShuffle.cs) is based on [this](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) Wikipedia article.
+- The implementation of the [Fisher-Yates shuffle](src/Rebus.Server/FisherYatesShuffle.cs) algorithm is based on [this](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) Wikipedia article.
 - The implementation of the [Julia set function](src/Rebus.Server/JuliaSet.cs) is based on [this](https://en.wikipedia.org/wiki/Julia_set) Wikipedia article.